miketeachestech/hsc-software-engineering-resources/Practice Questions/2. Programming for the Web/5_DESIGNING_WEB_APPLICATIONS_PT3_ANS.md

 - **1 mark** awarded for correctly selecting the answer.

 **3.** *(1 mark)*
-- Correct Answer: **B) To map database tables to objects, allowing developers to interact with databases using code**
+- Correct Answer: **A) To map database tables to objects, allowing developers to interact with databases using code**
 - **1 mark** awarded for correctly selecting the answer.

 ---